Automatic enrolment – an introduction

 How are workplace pensions changing?

 To help more people save for their retirement, the government has made major changes to how workplace pensions operate.

 In the past it was up to workers to decide whether they wanted to join their employer’s pension scheme.
 But by 2018 all employers will have to automatically enrol their eligible workers into a workplace pension scheme unless the worker opts out.
 As a result, many more people will be able to build up savings to help cover their retirement needs.

 When does automatic enrolment start?

 Automatic enrolment is being introduced in stages up until 2018.
 The largest employers started first, followed by medium-sized and then small employers.
-Your employer will tell you the exact date of when they’ll begin automatic enrolment and whether or not you’re eligible for their scheme.
+If you haven’t yet been enrolled in a scheme, your employer will tell you the exact date of it will begin automatic enrolment and whether or not you’re eligible for their scheme.

 Who will be automatically enrolled?